 Genie Magic has a scene where Yasmin is upset about all of the stray animals that are outside during a thunderstorm.
 A few minutes later, in the same scene, Cloe freaks out at the thought of Katia being out on her own because she will be living on the streets and will eventually end up looking and smelling like a homeless person.

 Rock Angelz has Sasha admitting to a horoscope that tells her that she can't stay committed to "just one guy".
-"When you're this gorgeous, why should you?"
+While this can be interpreted as a liberal view on Polyamory, it then remarks, "When you're this gorgeous, why should you?"

 Anything involving relationships really...

 The original ads featured the slogan "Don't theorise, accessorise!"
 This toy brand almost literally tried to sell itself as "don't think, buy!"

 What about the slogan for the sports line?
 "It doesn't matter how you play, it's how good you look when you win."